jchapin/capitaltechnologyservices.github.io/index.md

 Web-based applications and services are the backbone of Internet companies.
 Nearly all mobile, desktop, and wearable applications send to or consume data from software residing on the Internet.
-That's why you can't risk working with vendors who treat the the most critical components of your project as an afterthought.
-The team at Capital Technology Services doesn't chase trends, we build well engineered and tested back ends.
+That is why we have chosen to make web development our core service.
+Web apps are the linchpin of modern businesses.

+Working with us means that the most critical components of your online presence won't be treated as an afterthought.
+We don't adopt a technology until we are confident that it is the right tool for the job.
+We don't pursue a line of business or a project when we are not certain in our ability to bring value to our clients.
+When a skill outside of our area of expertise is needed, we partner with organizations that specialize in mobile development, marketing, and consult in a variety of vertical and horizontal markets.

+We want your product to be well engineered, well tested, and well monitored.

 <h4>
   We work in Ruby and PHP, but have developed software projects that connect to